 Local tech experts agree that human-centered design shapes how tech designers, strategists and makers look at problems and how they go about solving them – together.

-“Our development and engineering community has roots in a creative class of designers and makers, and that has shaped a very collaborative, ‘teaching’ environment,” says Mark Lardieri, president and co-owner of CQL Corp.
+“Our development and engineering community has roots in a creative class of designers and makers, and that has shaped a very collaborative, ‘teaching’ environment,” says Mark Lardieri, president and CEO of CQL Corp.
 “Here, it’s all about collaboration and making things better.”

 “Throughout our history, Grand Rapids industries have grown in a competitive, but cooperative manner,” explains Lardieri.